lokarkristina/creatim-wars/README.md

 I chose this API, because it included images.
 I'm not a fan of referenced images, but given that this was the best choice I found, I think they work for now.

+**Some images don't load, so there's error in the console.** I was thinking of maybe finding the images I like and connect them to the IDs of the characters.
+Maybe *`@todo`* for future. :)

 I must acknowledge, **I changed the design** a bit - I believe the information is a bit more clearer to see now.
 I took the design that was provided as an inspiration and did not follow it 100%.
 I know this is not always encouraged, so I wanted to note this here.
 I absolutely will follow a design if that's a requirement.

 ## Technologies